bhk/rio/syntax.md

 Logical lines may contain statements or inline expressions.

-A *statement* is a logical line that must be followed by one or more logical lines in the same block.
-It does not constitute a complete expression by itself, but when combined with the "rest" of the block it does.
+A *statement* is not a complete expression, but is the initial portion of an expression.
+It must be combined with an expression (usually given by the lines that follow in its block) to make a new expression.

     if cond:           # statement first line       \   "vertical" true             #   statement continuation    >  expression